There is a follow-up to this note. Go here to read it.

 Dear All: I don’t like writing about doom and gloom, but a sequence of events in the past few days really drives home both the importance of the work we do to create new antibiotics as well as the fragile state of the ecosystem supporting that work.
 Here we go…

-Scary: Alan Carr today posted a superb summary of Achaogen’s bankruptcy (link, and you might also want to review his recent broader survey of the antibiotic sector).
+Scary: Alan Carr today posted a superb summary of Achaogen’s bankruptcy (html version, pdf version; you might also want to review his recent broader survey of the antibiotic sector).
 If you’ve not followed the Achaogen story closely, the key plot line is that the company (a) developed plazomicin (Zemdri), a novel intravenous aminoglycoside antibiotic with activity against carbapenem-resistant Enterbacteriaceae (CRE), (b) brought it successfully through registration to US approval, (c) had sales of $0.8m during 2018 and (d) declared bankruptcy (link) last week.
 As you read his full note, focus on the timeline:

 - “Achaogen initiated clinical development of Zemdri in 2009 with a focus on CRE.”

 - “Achaogen initiated a Phase 3 trial of Zemdri against colistin in CRE in 2014 (CARE trial)” but this trial was difficult to enroll with “2100 patients screened and 37 randomized over 2.5 years.”

 - Aside: When this study started in 2014, the only antibiotic on the market with even moderately reliable activity for CRE was colistin, an ancient and toxic antibiotic from the polymyxin class.

 - “A Phase 3 cUTI trial completed in Dec 2016 demonstrated impressive efficacy relative to meropenem (EPIC trial).”

 - “Allergan and Melinta launched Avycaz and Vabomere in 2015 and 2017.”